 Eric enjoys traveling with his wife Kyra, and is an avid Texas Tech football fan.
 He is passionate about veteran issues and serving those who have served.

-Timothy Miller is a Unit Coordinator Recruiting & Outreach Specialist here at the MVP office.
+Timothy Miller is a Program Coordinator Recruiting & Outreach Specialist here at the MVP office.
 Timothy served four years in the United States Marine Corps initially as an Anti-Tank Missleman (0352).
 After sustaining an injury during training, Timothy took over as the Legal Chief for his battalion.
 Timothy received a Certificate of Commendation for his hard work as Legal Chief.
 After discharge, Timothy began using the Post 9/11 GI Bill and graduated from Texas Tech University where he earned a Bachelor of Arts in History while minoring in Political Science.
 Timothy’s experience in using the Post 9/11 GI Bill as well as applying the benefits for other veterans has given him the drive to better the experience of fellow veterans utilizing their benefits.

 Timothy loves spending time with his wife Kami and their two dogs Tripp and Klara, although when it’s time for Texas Tech football, you will either find him at all the home games or with family watching the away games at home.
 Timothy also loves spending his time with his son who resides in the New Orleans area with his mother during the summer season.